 Attorney Anna E. Finn Vinson and her husband welcomed their first child, Claire Hannah Vinson on April 1, 2015.

-Recently our firm was honored when Attorney Amy Strege was recognized as the Lake County Bar Association’s Outstanding Young Lawyer.
-In an overflow celebration reception on February 27, 2015 at the ExMoor Country Club, Attorney Amy Strege and Appellate Court Justice Mary Seminara-Schostok were cited for their outstanding contributions to the Lake County legal community.
+Recently our firm was honored when Attorney Amy Lonergan was recognized as the Lake County Bar Association's Outstanding Young Lawyer.
+In an overflow celebration reception on February 27, 2015 at the ExMoor Country Club, Attorney Amy Lonergan and Appellate Court Justice Mary Seminara-Schostok were cited for their outstanding contributions to the Lake County legal community.

 Receive our legal tips of the day by liking our Facebook page.

 The office of Finn & Finn, Ltd. was recognized by Wild Ones Journal for its use of native plants.
 See News & Publications for more details.